invpe/GridShell/Documentation/Tutorials/Task.md

 In the current version of GridShell, tasks are created by the core team.
 Moving forward, when the grid network matures enough submitting tasks to the grid will be possible for everyone.

-Submitting tasks to the grid, requires `Shell Tokens` - credits that are given to nodes for executing the tasks correctly.
+Submitting tasks to the grid, requires `Shell Tokens` - credits that are given to users for executing the tasks correctly.

 # How can i create a script (task)
 So you want to write a task ?
 Perfect, head straight to the tutorial.